Petr-Martynenko/flair-examp/README.md

    This is to avoid transportation of low energy scattered photons and electron.

   In the sensitive volume (scorring region set as 1 keV).
 Then you will get primary photon fluence.

 I tried computing and using
 USRBIN card to obtain the energy deposited in the detector give me the scored result such as xxxx_.xxxx ???
 1) Energy deposited (energy deposited whole, GeV/cm3/primary) USRBIN card to obtain the dose deposited in the detector with bin size 1mmx1mm, radial symmetry
 2) Dose!
-I score the dose in GeV/g per primary and then transform it in Sv/h per primary.
+I score the dose in GeV/g per unit primary weight(GeV/g/primary) and then transform dose in Gy, multiply GeV/g by 1.602176462E−7.
+I am lost on how to convert DOSE to dose rate in Sv/h per primary(Gy/h/primary).
 3) the calculation of Dose-Equivalent (Sv per primary) using USRBIN and AUXSCORE The results from USRBIN are normalised per unit volume and per unit primary weight.
 Fluence will be expressed in particles/GeV/cm2/sr/primary.